- TOP CITIES

 Living With Melanoma

 Having cancer can be a life-altering event.
 It can be tremendously difficult for someone to cope with it both mentally and physically.
 It can change the course of your life, and when you first get the diagnosis, it can be pretty confusing as to what to do.
-Here are some tips which might help you.
+Here are some tips that might help:

 1. Educate yourself